Refine Your Search

 “Winner of 2008-2009 Lifetime Medical Achievement Award, 40+ experience and one of the leading acupuncturist in MD,DC and VA.
 With a family tradition rooted in generations of esteemed Chinese medicine doctors.
 Under the tutelage of his parents, grandparents, and other masters, Houng King began his professional training in China in early childhood.
 His expertise in traditional Chinese acupuncture as well as his proficiency in formulating customized herbal remedies are powerful tools used to help his patients heal.
 Houng King holds a doctorate in Traditional Chinese Medicine and for over 20 years has had great success in treating chronic or acute pain, fatigue, stress, insomnia, allergies, respiratory and gastrointestinal conditions, migraine headaches, sexual disorders, weight management as well as addiction.

 “Ms. Ying Li is a National Board Certified Acupuncturist and has been licensed to practice in Maryland since 2001.
-Ms. Li earned her MD Degree from the Hunan Medical College of China (Yale-in-China) and her Master's Degree in Pathology from the University of North Carolina at Chapel Hill in the US.
+Ms. Li earned her MD Degree from the Hunan Medical College of China ( formerly-Yale-in-China) and her Master's Degree in Molecular and Cellular Pathology from the University of North Carolina at Chapel Hill in the US.
 Prior to practicing acupuncture, Ms. Li worked in the National Institutes of Health (NIH) as a research fellow focusing on retinal vascular lesion of diabetes and autoimmune diseases.

 “Acupuncture can help on the body, mind, and spirit level.
 I strive to help people who have felt that they have not received the attention or help they have sought elsewhere.
 My clients range from children to elderly individuals, from those looking to maintain their wellness to those looking to manage a specific situation.
 I specialize in treating immune conditions, infertility, pain management, migraines, back pain, allergies, and general overall health and wellness.